MoserMichael/cppcombinator/README.md

 	struct ExprEof : PRequireEof<Expr> {};
 ```

-Each grammar rule (like struct Expr : PAny&lt;12, Int, NetagiveInt, NestedExpr&gt;) as its all nested AstType (Expr::AstType) ; this type defines the record in the abstract syntax tree
+Each grammar rule (like struct Expr : PAny&lt;12, Int, NetagiveInt, NestedExpr&gt;) has a nested AstType (Expr::AstType) ; this type defines the record in the abstract syntax tree
 that is produced by the parser on successfull parsing of the input text.
 This ast type uses c++17 helper objects for its representation, for example the PAny&lt;ruleId,Parser1,Parser2...&gt; parser uses std::variant to stand for any one of the argument types Parser1, Parser2 ... while PSeq&lt;ruleId,Parser1,Parser2&gt; uses std::tuple for the sequence of the argument parsers.

 Please note that the first argument of each rule is an integer constant that identifies the parser type - the rule id is returned from each ast type with getRuleId();